torkotiuk/note/README.md

 # notes24 site

-This is my own educational project with back- & frontend deployed to heroku
+This is my own educational project with back- & frontend deployed on heroku

 Main stack: